WORKING WITH ENTITIES IN YOUR COLLECTION

 Step 4: Click the Save button once you have finished.

-Step 5: If the entity is intended to feature any PDFs (Primary Document), click the Addd PDF button and select the desired PDF(s) from within the file browser.
+Step 5: If the entity is intended to feature any PDFs (Primary Document), click the Add PDF button and select the desired PDF(s) from within the file browser.

 How to directly add PDFs to the Library

 Uwazi particularly supports the management of collections of documents in PDF format.
 Numerous functions can be carried out when a PDF is uploaded as a Primary Document within an entity, such as conducting full text search, creating a clickable table of contents, creating text references, and more.
-As such, Uwazi makes it possible to quickly upload one or many PDF(s) directly into the Library.
+As such, Uwazi makes it possible to quickly upload one or many PDF(s) directly into the Library, without the prior creation of an entity.

-Step 1: Click on the Library icon ../_images/image_0.png in the top navigation menu.
+Step 1: Click on the Library Library icon icon in the top navigation menu.

 Step 4: Once uploaded, the PDF will appear attached to a new entity in the Library with a Name property that is automatically filled in with the PDF file’s name.